 Venom is a great addon that deserves a place on everyone’s Kodi device.

-In this section, I’m going to walk you through how to install Venom, no matter whether you’re running Kodi on an Android TV, FireStick or even a Windows PC.
+In this section, I will walk you through how to install Venom, whether you’re running Kodi on an Android TV, FireStick, or even a Windows PC.

-Recently, Team Kodi upgraded the programming language they used to Python 3, which subsequently broke many popular addons who were built on Python 2.
+Recently, Team Kodi upgraded their programming language to Python 3, which broke many popular addons built on Python 2.
 Fortunately, the Venom developers have transitioned the app to Python 3, ensuring it works with Kodi moving forward.

-For the purposes of this tutorial, I’m using a clean installation of Kodi 19.1 Matrix.
-I haven’t installed any other addons or even set up my media libraries.
+I’m using a clean installation of Kodi 19.1 Matrix for this tutorial.
+I haven’t installed any other addons or set up my media libraries.
 That should make it as easy to follow as possible.

 What Your ISP isn’t telling you…

 Your ISP knows more about you than you think!

 Your IP address is your online fingerprint.
 It logs everything you do online and is visible to your Internet Service Provider, the apps & addons you use, and even the government.

 Kodi Builds & Addons offer unlimited free streaming content, but there are risks.